Oriolac/oriolac.github.io/content/projects/repte-pessebre.md

 ### Results / metrics

-- **Local business engagement doubled**: we achieved a **2× increase in the number of local shops interested in promoting the contest** (from the prior baseline of 14 shops to significantly more).
+- **Local business engagement doubled**: we achieved a **2× increase in the number of local shops interested in promoting the contest** (from the prior baseline of 14 shops to significantly more, 30).
 - **Stronger town-wide visibility**: by embedding the challenge into the Christmas program and shop windows, the contest shifted from a “single-event” dynamic to a **distributed, repeatable experience** across the holiday period. : contentReference